 So he came over to my house on a Friday night (with his Bellroy backpack), and one thing I noticed straight away was that the backpack looked overstuffed.

 While making dinner, he sat down and tried to remove his laptop from the bag without emptying his clothing.
 Well, that looked quite messy too.
-The pocket layouts did not lend itself, so he could not fit his valet incorrectly, and it fell out when he removed his laptop.
+The pocket layouts did not lend themselves, so he could not fit his valet incorrectly, and it fell out when he removed his laptop.
 He did not even notice that.

 After all, I wanted to know how much he could fit in this backpack, and as it turned out, it is 28L spot on.
 So, it was not the backpack, which made it all a bit difficult.
 It was my brother who overstuffed it.